capncrockett/signal-lost-2/README.md

 This guide serves as a valuable reference to prevent over-engineering and help break out of development loops by providing practical, tested approaches to common game development challenges.

----

 ## ✅ Next Steps

-✔️ Review & commit README.txt, project-memory.json, .devcontainer.json (if using), and initial src/main.ts.
+- ✔️ Review & commit README.md, project-memory.json, .devcontainer.json (if using), and initial src/main.ts
-✔️ Kick off Agent Alpha on the POC branch (map + movement).
+- ✔️ Kick off Agent Alpha on the POC branch (map + movement)
-✔️ Kick off Agent Beta to verify tests, linting, and docs.
+- ✔️ Kick off Agent Beta to verify tests, linting, and docs